Iris Varela: National Assembly of Venezuela

 In July 2011 she was designated Minister of People's Power for the Prison Service by the National Executive, separating from her parliamentary investiture within seven months of being sworn in as deputy for the current legislative period.

 Controversy

 Varela was criticized for her use of profanity, and for her alleged relationship with the late Venezuelan criminal Teofilo Rodriguez Cazorla, better known as "El Conejo".

-During the April and May 2017 peaceful protests, she condoned and pushed for police violence against protestors.

 Sanctions

 Varela has been sanctioned by several countries and is banned from entering neighboring Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

 On 26 July 2017, Varela was involved in targeted sanctions performed by the United States Department of the Treasury due to her involvement with the 2017 Venezuelan Constituent Assembly election, being a member of Venezuela's Presidential Commission for the Constituent Assembly.

 Months later on 22 September 2017, Canada sanctioned Varela due to rupture of Venezuela's constitutional order.

 On 29 March 2018, Varela was sanctioned by the Panamanian government for her alleged involvement with "money laundering, financing of terrorism and financing the proliferation of weapons of mass destruction".